aliyaliyuan/PlasmaXcan/README.md

 ## ctPred

 ctPred.py will generate the weights needed to generate the gene expression predictions.
 This will also produce a scatterplot that compares the observed genetic expression versus the predicted genetic expression of the model.
 If the data is of good quality, expect to see a positive linear association between observed and predicted expression.
+I got an average Spearman correlation of 0.80 for all 17 liver cell neural network models I generated.

 Below is an example of the scatterplot of the expression comparison of the periportal hepatoctye model I generated:
 <img width="2074" height="1638" alt="scPred_HG00096_periportal" src="https://github.com/user-attachments/assets/4b3f2f10-41a1-444d-b21a-53514811c1be" />